Winifred Burkle: Angel Investigations

 For five years, Fred spent an arduous life as a "cow", the Pylean word for humans who are kept as slaves, and then as a fugitive.
 The harsh life of solitude and serfdom took a serious toll on her social skills, as well as her mental health; when Angel meets Fred, she is curled up in a cave, scribbling on the already-covered walls, having seemingly convinced herself that her previous life in L.A. had not been real.

 It was revealed that Fred had once been forced to wear an explosive shock collar.
-However, Fred's salvation comes when Angel and his crew arrive in Pylea to find Cordelia Chase, who had become trapped there.
+Fred's salvation comes when Angel and his crew arrive in Pylea to find Cordelia Chase, who had become trapped there.
 It is notable that when Angel's demon came fully to the fore, it attacked just about everyone but Fred – including Gunn and Wesley.
 Despite this shocking display of violence, Angel never seemed to scare Fred, and even at his most demonic, he never attacked her.
 In fact, her presence seemed to have a calming effect on him.

 When Pylea is liberated, Fred accompanies Angel and the rest of the gang back to Los Angeles and stays in the Hyperion Hotel to re-adjust to life on Earth and regain her mental stability.
 Despite several traumatic instances, such as being held hostage by Gunn's old vampire-hunting crew, she adjusts quite well to "normal" life.

 Her knowledge of physics and mathematics make her an excellent asset when researching and developing strategies.
 Fred quickly develops a romantic relationship with Gunn, which lasts roughly one year.
 She is also the object of affection of Wesley Wyndam-Pryce, who attempts to step aside after Gunn and Fred started dating, but is still drawn to her.
 Near the end of her relationship with Gunn, Fred and Wesley share a kiss, but after discovering that Wesley had been in a relationship – albeit a rather complex one – with Lilah Morgan, her feelings for Wesley cool considerably.

 Eventually, Fred discovers that it was actually her former professor's fault that she had been trapped in Pylea, and indeed, Professor Seidel had attempted to trap her in another world yet again.
 Furious, she plots to kill him with Wesley's help.
-Gunn, however, feels that such a brutal act, even against Seidel, will ultimately destroy her.
+Gunn feels that such a brutal act, even against Seidel, will ultimately destroy her.
 As a result, in a battle where she is trying to trap him in a hell dimension, Gunn snaps Seidel's neck himself and drops the body into the portal.
 Unfortunately, this causes a rift between Fred and Gunn, and ultimately ends their relationship.